Prato Cathedral

-Origin
+History

 The church of Saint Stephen was built in a green meadow (Prato) after an appearance of the Virgin Mary near the village of Borgo al Cornio (the present center of Prato).
-The first building was a small parish church. which the earliest document dates from AD 994.

-The expansion of the church began in the 15th century and transformed the modest building into one of the most lovely Gothic-Romanesque buildings in Tuscany.
+The first building was a small parish church, documented as early as AD 994 as the Pieve di Santo Stefano.
+A substantial expansion of the church building began in the 15th century, enlarging the nave and aisles, and erecting the bell tower (completed 1356); this transformed the modest building into the Gothic-Romanesque building we see today.

-History

-The cathedral is documented as early as the 10th century as the Pieve di Santo Stefano, located in the Borgo al Cornio, the first settlement in Prato.

-The current structure dates from the Romanesque period of the 12th century: the nave, side walls and greater part of the bell tower remain from this date.
-The upper stage of the bell tower was constructed in 1356.

 During the 14th century the cathedral acquired an important relic, the Sacra Cintola or Belt of the Holy Virgin.
 This brought about the enlargement of the edifice by the addition of a transept which is attributed to Giovanni Pisano, but is probably the work of a pupil of Nicola Pisano.
 The Cintola Chapel was also built at this time to house the relic.

 In the early 15th century, a new façade or west front was added in the International Gothic style, in front of the old one.
 In the space between the two was created a narthex or corridor leading to the external pulpit, built by Michelozzo and decorated by Donatello between 1428 and 1438.
 The seven original reliefs of the parapet were removed from the pulpit in 1967 and can be seen today in Prato's cathedral museum.

 The façade is architecturally simple, the shape of the building informing the new structure so that its low-pitched central roof and sloping side aisles mark the roofline, which is enlivened with an open parapet of simple Gothic tracery, uniting the building with the sky.
 The façade is divided into three sections by shallow buttresses or pilasters.
 That part above the springing of the door arch is faced with marble in bold contrasting stripes, while the lower part is pale-coloured but much stained in some areas, possibly from the absorption of pollutants.

 The façade has a single central portal with a lintelled doorway surmounted by a Gothic arch.
 In the lunette over the door is a glazed terracotta sculpture by Andrea della Robbia depicting the Madonna with Saints Stephen and John.

 Below the central gable, a decorative clock is set into the façade, in place of a central window.
 It is surrounded by segments of the contrasting marble and forms part of the harmonious design.

 The frescoes of the transept chapel are also of the 15th century, but are in the Renaissance painting style.